 Dopamine is a small molecule traditionally regarded as a brain-derived neuronal modulator implicated in many neurological and psychiatric disorders.
 Outside the brain, dopamine fulfills all the criteria of a circulating hormone which affects normal and abnormal functions of multiple organs and regulatory systems and is also involved in many aspects of cancer formation and progression.
-The book provides a systematic account of dopamine as an endocrine and autocrine/paracrine hormone and fills a much needed gap in the overall understanding of the production, distribution and actions of this very important molecule.
+This book provides a much needed systematic account of dopamine as an endocrine and autocrine/paracrine hormone and fills a major gap in the overall understanding of the production, distribution and actions of this very important molecule.

 Chapter 3: Anatomical and endocrine aspects of brain dopamine.